Tooth Pain: Types, Causes, and Remedies in Madison WI

 Tooth pain is defined as any pain in or around your tooth, ranging from mild to excruciating.
 The #1 cause of tooth pain is an untreated cavity, followed closely by gum disease.
 Even if your discomfort is only mild, you should still arrange a dental exam to ensure your mouth is healthy.
 Our Madison dentists at Total Care Dental have the knowledge and experience to uncover the cause of your tooth pain and treat the source.

-Treating your tooth pain will depend on the cause.
-Sharp, dull, and temperature related tooth pain have different causes and different treatments.
-If you are not sure when the pain initially started, try to recall the earliest instance of when you noticed the pain.
-This will help us to determine potential causes.
-Read on to identify your symptoms, possible causes, and tooth pain relief options.
+Treating your tooth pain will depend on finding the root cause.
+Sharp, dull, and temperature-related tooth pain stems from different causes and requires different treatments.
+If you are not sure when the pain initially started, we'll help you recall your earliest instance of pain while suggesting the treatment method that will best treat the source.
+Read on to identify your symptoms, possible causes and tooth pain relief options.
 Then make an appointment at Total Care Dental in Madison before the pain gets any worse.